kajjidonisuneet/near_earth_objects/README.md

 ## Features
-- To read the NEOs data from CSV/Json file and represent in a python object.
+- To read the NEOs data from CSV/JSON files and represent the data in a python object.
-- To filter the data based on multiple criteria
+- To filter the data based on criteria like distance, velocity, date, diameter, hazardous.
 - If required to write the filtered data in CSV/Json file.

 ## Getting Started